Cloudxtreme/UbiquiJPerf/README.md

 ##Known Issues

-Similar to Ubiquiperf, you will most definitely need to compile iperf with pthread support.
+Similar to Ubiquiperf, you will most definitely need to compile iperf with pthread support (it's typically compiled that way in most Linux distributions).

 Fonts may not render as intended, based on OS.

 I'm actively testing this using AirOS versions 5.3 and 5.4.5, with NanoStation, NanoBridge, and Rocket Titanium